Best integrated amplifiers for 2023

 Our expert's take on the Primare I35 Prisma:

 Need help deciding?

-Free lifetime tech support is included with your Crutchfield purchase.
+And don't forget, free lifetime tech support is included with your Crutchfield purchase.

 An integrated amplifier is two components in one ù a power amp that drives your speakers and a preamplifier for your music source components.
 The preamp lets you select your sources and control the volume.
 An integrated amp is similar to a receiver, except it doesn't have a radio tuner built in.